SAP-archive/openui5-basic-template-app/README.md

 # openui5-basic-template-app
-This is a basic application template which you can use as a starting point to build OpenUI5 applications
+This is a basic app template which you can use as a starting point to build OpenUI5 apps.

 ## Getting started